 - 1600 to 4400 MHz clock speed

 - 17 to 35.2 GB/s data transfer rate

 - 288 pins on a regular DIMM, 260 pins on a SO-DIMM

 DDR4 memory modules come in two primary form factors — DIMMs and SO-DIMMs.
-DIMMs are commonly generally used for desktop towers, while smaller SO-DIMMs are designed for laptops and all-in-one desktop computers.
+Desktop towers often contain DIMMs, while laptops and all-in-one desktop computers typically use SO-DIMMs.
 DDR4 DIMMs are the first to have a curved bottom edge, which makes it easier to insert them into and remove them from RAM slots on a motherboard.
 This and the unique position of the notch between the pins make it impossible to insert a DDR4 chip into an incompatible slot.